QuickBooks Self-Employed Review: Features & Pricing in 2023

 PDF and email preview of a sample invoice in QuickBooks Self-Employed

-Tip: If you don’t see the Invoicing feature in your dashboard, then you need to enable it by toggling the invoicing button to on under Settings (gear icon).
+Tip: If you don’t see the Invoicing feature in your dashboard, then you need to enable it by toggling the invoicing button to On under Settings (gear icon).

 The QuickBooks Self-Employed mobile app for iOS and Android allows you to take a picture of a receipt and attach it to a transaction directly from your mobile phone.
-Not only will this save you time, but it will also provide the documentation required by the IRS to deduct an expense.
+Not only will this save you time, but it’ll also provide the documentation required by the IRS to deduct an expense.

 QuickBooks Self-Employed Labs is a place where Intuit experiments with new features.
 It can be accessed by clicking the gear icon on the desktop site and then selecting “Labs” under TOOLS.